toddcf/pielcanela2/README.md

 2. Use Bootstrap 4's expand and hide features.
 (And automatically close one answer when a different question is clicked.)

 ### Gift Certificates Page

+1. Use a lightbox to display images of the gift certificates (front and back) when clicked.

 ### Policies (Modal AND Separate Page)